Get weather data using the Weather API

 Using GPS

-For GPS, we will write the necessary code by referring to the code we created in the past
+For GPS, I will write the necessary code by referring to what I have created in the past. (

 The GPS processing required this time is as follows: